jvictor0/theallelectricsmartgrid/docs/lamejuis.md

 The interval knob is arranged so more familiar ratios are found on the CCW side, and more esoteric intervals on the CW side.
 The intervals labeled in familiar ways are very close to western 12-EO intervals, but insead of irrationals like 2^{7/12} for a perfect fifth, Just frequency ratios like 3/2 are used.
 The following ratios are used:

-- Off: 1/1: unison
+- Off: 1/1: unison.
-- 8va: 2/1: an octave up
+- 8va: 2/1: an octave up.
-- P5: 3/2: the third harmonic, an octave down
+- P5: 3/2: the third harmonic, an octave down.
-- M3: 5/4: the fifth harmonic, two octaves down
+- M3: 5/4: the fifth harmonic, two octaves down.
-- P4: 4/3: an octave up, a fifth down
+- P4: 4/3: an octave up, a fifth down.
-- m3: 6/5: a fifth up, a major third down
+- m3: 6/5: a fifth up, a major third down.
-- M2: 9/8: two fifths up, an octave down
+- M2: 9/8: two fifths up, an octave down.
-- m2: 16/15: an octave up, a fifth and a major third down
+- m2: 16/15: an octave up, a fifth and a major third down.
 - [7/4](https://en.xen.wiki/w/7/4): The 7th harmonic, two octaves down.
 A flat minor seventh.
 Used in barbershop quarter, African and blues.
+Is a minor 7th in 12-EDO-mode.
-- [11/8](https://en.xen.wiki/w/7/4): The 11th harmonic, three octaves down.
+- [11/8](https://en.xen.wiki/w/11/8): The 11th harmonic, three octaves down.
 A half-flat tritone.
+Is a tritone in 12-EDO-mode.
-- [13/8](https://en.xen.wiki/w/7/4): The 13th harmonic, three octaves down.
+- [13/8](https://en.xen.wiki/w/13/8): The 13th harmonic, three octaves down.
 A neutral sixth.
+Is a minor sixth in 12-EDO-mode.
-- [31/16](https://en.xen.wiki/w/7/4): The 31st harmonic, four octaves down.
+- [31/16](https://en.xen.wiki/w/31/16): The 31st harmonic, four octaves down.
 A flat octave, used by La Monte Young.
+Is a major seventh in 12-EDO-mode.
+}
 The algorithm described above produces the melody that will come out if all co-mutes are tuned off (the middle position).
 And the melodies are quite fascinating.
 No music theory knowledge was used to construct them, no scale chosen, and yet the feeling of key, cadence, theme and variation arise naturally, depending on the switch positions.
 All we did was some binary logic and multiplied some fractions, yet the result definitively sounds like something.
 Depending on the configuration, melodies can go from quite familiar to exotic and xen, but there's a quality about it which, at least to my ears, sounds musical.

 ## Co-Muting